codership/documentation/galeracluster/source/kb/multi-master-setup.rst

 .. rst-class:: article-stats

-   Length: 55 words; Published: October 22, 2019; Category: Topology; Type: Best Practices
+   Length: 55 words; Published: June 24, 2015; Updated: October 22, 2019; Category: Topology; Type: Best Practices

 A master is a node that can simultaneously process writes from clients.
 The more masters in a cluster, the higher the probability of certification conflicts.
 This can lead to undesirable rollbacks and performance degradation.